 Vivitrol is for those who have already gone through either opioid detoxification or alcohol detoxification.
 It’s important to have already gone through this process so that there is no physical dependence still lingering.

 It’s best for those who are trying to treat their alcohol dependence long term to kick the habit of drinking.
-It’s also intended for those who are looking to avoid an opioid dependence relapse.
+It’s also intended for those who are looking to stop using opioids.

 It is NOT for those who still have any sort of physical dependence on narcotics or alcohol.
 This will be tested with what is called a naloxone challenge test – the doctor injects a small amount of naloxone to see if any opioid withdrawal symptoms set in.
 If withdrawal symptoms are evident, Vivitrol treatment cannot be started.

 It should only ever be recommended for those as an element to a long-term treatment program to deter former users from relapsing.